starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 Creed counted himself lucky that the upcoming seconds in the open were not going to get him any points for style.
 Electra had holstered the soldier's gun by having Creed thrust it down the back of her swimsuit, where he wondered if the weight of the damn thing might make it slip out or slip down, he couldn't decide.

 The absconded soldiers oversized pants which were held up only by his tool belt.
-Screwdrivers, wrenches, wirestrippers, a junk pile of wires, nuts, bolts, and duct tape were shoved in it.
+Screwdrivers, wrenches, wire strippers, a junk pile of wires, nuts, bolts, and duct tape were shoved in it.
 The AK-47 was strapped around Creed's back.
 The remaining items were stuffed in the shirt Cora was wearing: the playing cards, two smoke grenades, and a pack of cigarettes.
 Creed didn't think they'd be able to make much of a quick getaway in this outfit, but Electra's determined eyes soothed him.

 Creed imagined there would never be a right moment for in which a soldier was not looking.
 At least he imagined never being able to find it without more Blood of Apollo.
 But the hallway was so dead he could hear his heartbeat better than boots clocking on the floor.